-- The City will continue to support the creation of new affordable housing units, neighborhood improvement projects, and anti-poverty strategies through partnership with non-profit entities, supplementing state and federal subsidies with local funding, and case-by-case negotiation with private developers. - The City will continue to utilize tools such as the Chapter 40B Comprehensive Permit program to exempt developments which create affordable housing from local land use regulations. - Salem was recently selected to receive a \$59,000 housing planning grant from MassHousing which will be used to begin to implement the vision of the city's recent "Imagine Salem" planning process by studying neighborhood mixed use zoning, conducting a citywide public engagement campaign around affordable housing needs, and advancing a new inclusionary zoning ordinance.
-The project will support our efforts to meet new housing demand, estimated by the Metropolitan Area Planning Council, of 2,700 new housing units by the year 2030.
-This is part of the Mayor's focus on affordable housing, which also includes reconvening the City's dormant Affordable Housing Trust Fund Board with a renewed focus on investigating policy changes that might help remedy housing challenges facing the community.
+- The City will continue to support the creation of new affordable housing units, neighborhood improvement projects, and anti-poverty strategies through partnership with non-profit entities, supplementing state and federal subsidies with local funding, and case-by-case negotiation with private developers. - The City will continue to utilize tools such as the Chapter 40B Comprehensive Permit program to exempt developments which create affordable housing from local land use regulations. - The City was recently notified of a MassHousing grant award which will be used to update our zoning ordinance to add support for affordable housing development (e.g. inclusionary zoning).
+This is part of the Mayor's focus on affordable housing, which also includes reconstituting the Affordable Housing Trust (May, 2018) and looking at other tools and programs (in addition to zoning).